songbiostat/MiAF/README.md

-Functions and example code for MiAF method
+Simulation and real data analysis code in R for MiAF method.